pouyakary/vscode-racket/README.md

 ## Syntax Highlighting

-Racket for VS Code is built to match the quality of Racket editing in VS Code with other editors, such as emacs and Vim.
-The syntax highlighting is one of the best of its kind; you can see a little preview
+Racket for VS Code is built to match the quality of Racket syntax highlighting in other text editors, such as DrRacket, Emacs, and Vim.
+The syntax highlighting is one of the best of its kind;
-here:
+you can see a preview here:

 ![Syntax Highlighting Showcase](./images/showcase.png)